Welcome to VDOT

 - Frontage - 333 miles of frontage roads.
 A separate system includes 10,561 miles of urban streets, maintained by cities and towns with the help of state funds.
 Virginia's cities are independent of its counties.
 Henrico County (1,279 miles) and Arlington County (359 miles) maintain their own roads with VDOT funds.
 There is an additional 39 miles of toll roads maintained by others.

-VDOT has roughly 9,000 employees, making it one of the three largest state agencies in Virginia.
+VDOT is one of the three largest state agencies in Virginia.

 For highway purposes, Virginia is divided into nine districts: Bristol, Culpeper, Fredericksburg, Hampton Roads, Lynchburg, Northern Virginia, Richmond, Salem, and Staunton.